The E.D. Story

 OK, back to our main story.........E.D. began to develop their range of commercial compression ignition engines in the latter half of 1946, quite soon after the formation of the company.
 Their initial effort was a somewhat primitive sideport model known simply as the E.D.
 2 cc diesel.
 Reports in the contemporary modelling media indicate that examples of this engine began to appear on flying fields in southern England in December 1946 with little or no commercial fanfare.
 Kevin Richards believes that this original model was never offered for public sale and that the engines seen in action in late 1946 were development prototypes in the hands of E.D. employees.
 This seems entirely plausible to me in the current absence of any convincing evidence to the contrary.

-We noted earlier that although it has been widely assumed in the past that Basil Miles was the E.D. engine designer from the outset, this is in fact extremely doubtful.
+I noted earlier that although it has been widely assumed in the past that Basil Miles was the E.D. engine designer from the outset, this is in fact extremely doubtful.
 In his April 1955 announcement of the then-forthcoming J.B. model engine range (see below), Jack Ballard claimed that J.B. designer Charlie Gray had been “primarily responsible for all the engines manufactured by me (Ballard) during the past ten years”.
 While this was clearly a gross misrepresentation of the facts since it completely ignored the very significant contributions of Basil Miles, Ted Martin and Dennis Allen to the E.D. and AMCO engines produced earlier under Ballard's management, it may nonetheless have had some factual basis.
-It seems likely that the aforementioned Charlie Gray may have been responsible for the early E.D. models - certainly, their design represented a significant step backwards from the far more sophisticated designs which had been produced by Basil Miles prior to and immediately following WW2.
+It seems likely that the aforementioned Charlie Gray may well have been responsible for the early E.D. models - certainly, their design represented a significant step backwards from the far more sophisticated designs which had been produced by Basil Miles prior to and immediately following WW2.
 This fact alone makes it appear highly unlikely that Miles had a hand in their development.

 Regardless of who was responsible, the original E.D.
 2 cc design was quickly transmuted with relatively minor changes into the initial version of the famous E.D.
 Mk.
 II “Penny Slot model” (as it soon came to be colloquially known).
 This designation referred to the provision at the top of the cooling jacket of a slot sized to accomodate a British penny, which could be used as a key to adjust the compression by rotating the entire screw-on cooling jacket, which bore directly against the top of the contra piston.
 The E.D.
 Mk.
 II made its market appearance by that name in February 1947, being energetically promoted and further developed from that point onwards.